 Making Your Child Aware of Child Abuse

 This is not an era where people shy away from mentioning anything sexual around their children.
 Children are quite able to grasp complex topics like sexuality and abuse.
 But you should be careful while explaining your child about sexual identity.
 You should explain how certain regions of her body are private, elaborate on how these spaces are delicate and must be protected from intrusion.
 Teach her to say no to strangers who offer treats or rides.
 Do not teach your kids to obey or respect any adult they come across if that adult is infringing on their physical space; instead, tell her to shout or fight back.
 And most importantly, let her know that you won’t punish or scold her for doing so, if she has done nothing wrong.

 Tips for Educating Toddlers About Good Touch and Bad Touch

 In this time and age, you must teach your child about the good and bad touch from early on.
 If you don’t know how to start, here are some tips for you.
 Follow these tips and teach your child –

 1. Don’t Be Shy

-Being uninhibited with regards to sexual matters is crucial, and though these topics might be sensitive to broach, you are where your child gets their cues from.
-Explain to them in an engaging way with examples they are familiar with.
+Being uninhibited with regards to sexual matters is crucial, and though these topics might be sensitive to broach, you are where your child gets her cues from.
+Explain to her in an engaging way with examples she will be familiar with.

-Don’t get too formal or technical with your children; while they can grasp complex notions, they do not need to feel like they are being interrogated.
+Don’t get too formal or technical while explaining about good or bad touch to your child.
+She can grasp complex notions, but she wouldn’t want to feel like she is being interrogated.
 Cut out the serious talk, and use a gentle and calm voice.